top of page

 - Newcastle University 1978-80 - MFA Painting - dissertation on Matthias Grunewald's Isenheim Altarpiece - personal tutor was Professor Kenneth Rowntree.

-Artworks: Series & periods 1960s-2020s, include Temple Painting, American Storm, Chernobyl, The Island, Miracle, landscapes made in Canada and the UK, American road paintings, American photographs and photocollages, 'Swirl' art movie from numerous others, plus earlier wooden 'Heads' series of sculptures from among others.
+Artworks: Series & periods 1960s-2020s - include Temple Painting, American Storm, Chernobyl, The Island, Miracle, landscapes made in Canada and the UK, American road paintings, American photographs and photocollages, 'Swirl' art movie from numerous others, plus earlier wooden 'Heads' series of sculptures from among others.

 Art-related travel: 10,000 mile road trip through nine states in Western America from California to New Mexico, crossing the Alberta Prairies to paint huge canvases in the Rocky Mountains, and a road trip through France from Dunkirk via Paris and south to the French Riviera.